joeky888/dotfile/Linux/NoX.md

 ```
 * $ sudo resolvconf -u

-Add an user to sudoer
+Add an user to sudoer group
 =====
 * $ sudo usermod -aG sudo joeky
+* Or
+* $ sudo gpasswd -a joeky sudo
 * Or
 * $ sudo adduser joeky sudo